 Elly also says that there is a need for education, “heart disease isn’t just an old person’s disease, there are so many people with congenital and childhood heart diseases that are my age.”

 Imogen says that the best way to erase the stigma is to “treat me like they would anyone else, to not feel as if I’m too fragile to do things but also know that I have my limits, just as anyone else does.”

 She says that while “some people think it’s a sign of defeat, I find my scar a sense of victory, I’m happy to say that I’m quite proud of my scar.”

-Imogen also says that she is not afraid to share her story with others “people shouldn’t be afraid to ask if they notice my scar, others may not feel this way but I love to share my story, to raise some awareness.”
+Imogen is not afraid to share her story with others “people shouldn’t be afraid to ask if they notice my scar, others may not feel this way but I love to share my story, to raise some awareness.”

-She is a member of the HearKids Youth Advisor Committee and is a group leader at the HeartKids National Teen Camp, which Elly has also been involved in and says, “have truly been the best experiences of my life.”
+She is a member of the HearKids Youth Advisor Committee and is a group leader at the HeartKids National Teen Camp and says, they “have truly been the best experiences of my life.”